 How did you get involved with the Robotics Lab?

 I was in the regular program at 42 for 5 or 6 months, and then I started in the Robotics Lab with the build out.
 In a month or two Dan said he was going to make a machine learning (tensorflow) piscine, and that was the first piscine he was trying out.
 So there were some requirements, there was a beginners exam and you had to be level 5 at that time.
 It was also hard because it is pretty different from what we were doing in C but it opened up my eyes and was so much fun and is still so much fun for me.
 So currently we are learning more advanced topics in machine learning and I really enjoy it.
 It is a learning curve, but worth it, soon enough every other app will have machine learning algorithms running.

 What is your favorite aspect of being part of the Robotics Lab Team?

 My favorite part is whatever we do, the projects that we work on have a real-life impact, so it is just more exciting to work on something that you think will contribute to the future one day.
-I feel like the Robotics Lab is like family to me now, we spend so much time together.
-I feel like I have learned how to work in a team because it is a small space and we grew very close and we work with the same goals in mind.
-I was part of the team that built the Robotics Lab because we built everything for ourselves and it feels like our own creation.
-It felt impactful, and you become more attached to what is going on when you help to build something from the ground-up.
+The Robotics Lab is like family to me now, we spend so much time together.
+I have learned how to work in a team because it is a small space.
+We grew very close and we work with the same goals in mind.
+As part of the team that built the Robotics Lab, we built everything for ourselves.
+It feels like our own creation and that has an impact.
+You become more attached to what is going on when you help to build something from the ground-up.